-His classics include a huge selection of songs, ‘Blowin’ In The Wind‘, ‘Mr. Tambourine Man’, ‘Hurricane’, ‘Mr. Bojangles’, ‘Knocking On Heavens Door’, ‘All Along The Watchtower’, ‘Subterranean Homesick Blues’, ‘Like A Rolling Stone’, ‘One More Cup Of Coffee‘, ‘Sara’ and ‘Make You Feel My Love’!
+His classics include a huge selection of songs, making it hard to pick a handful to sum him up but let’s give it a go.
+‘Blowin’ In The Wind’, ‘Mr. Tambourine Man’, ‘Hurricane’, ‘Mr. Bojangles’, ‘Knocking On Heavens Door’, ‘All Along The Watchtower’, ‘Subterranean Homesick Blues’, ‘Like A Rolling Stone’, ‘One More Cup Of Coffee’, ‘Sara’ and ‘Make You Feel My Love’, pretty impressive!

 ‘Blowin’ In The Wind’ is a song from the 1963 album, The Freewheelin’ Bob Dylan.
-This wasn’t Dylan’s first album and he still mainly played covers at this point but ‘Blowin’ In The Wind’ was his own song, just covered by everybody around him.
+This wasn’t Dylan’s first album and he still mainly played covers at this point but ‘Blowin’ In The Wind’ was his own song, quickly covered by his contemporary peers!

-In fact, Peter Paul & Mary actually charted with the song way before Dylan did with his own version of it.
+In fact, Peter Paul & Mary actually charted with the song way before Dylan did with his own version.

 ‘Blowin’ In The Wind’ is often used as an example of a ‘protest song’, posing philosophical questions about peace, war, and freedom.
 American teens in the 60s couldn’t get enough of it and Dylan became an icon.